frank-emrich/freezeml-pldi2020-artifact/README.md

 After starting the REPL, you can copy-paste a given example program, followed by `;;` and pressing enter.
 This will process the snippet and show its type.

-Files containging programs can be loaded by issuing the following in the REPL: `@load filepath/goes/here ;;`.
+Files containing programs can be loaded by issuing the following in the REPL: `@load filepath/goes/here ;;`.